DimitrovViktor/FitnessApp/README.md

 Program descriptions with workouts, recommended schedules, muscle exercise volume

+## Progress page

+Statistics about the user and their activities

 ## To-do

-- Progress section - statistics about user and their activities
 - User profiles - add profile system where users can search for each other and add each other as friends
 - Cardio section - add running section with run estimations and cardio types (timers, calories, programs with recommended times and distances to build habit etc.)
 - Foods section - add ingredients to use/avoid